Understanding the genetic basis of silver birch adaptation to local environments and disease

 - The distribution of adaptive variation (including disease susceptibility) in British silver birch populations and the climatic factors that drive genetic adaptation.

-- The genomic control (the genetic component) of a range of adaptive traits in British silver birch including disease resistance.
+- The genomic control of a range of adaptive traits in British silver birch including disease resistance.

 Objectives